Shuriken: Hira shuriken/shaken

 They often have a hole in the center and possess a fairly thin blade sharpened mainly at the tip.
 The holes derive from their source in items that had holes—old coins, washers, and nail-removing tools.

 This proved convenient for the shuriken user as the weapons could be strung on a string or dowel in the belt for transport, and the hole also had aerodynamic and weighting effects that aided the flight of the blade.

 There are a wide variety of forms of hira-shuriken, and they are now usually identified by the number of points the blades possess.

 As with bo-shuriken, the various shapes of hira-shuriken were usually representative of a particular school (ryū) or region that preferred the use of such shapes, and it is therefore possible to identify the school by the type of blade used.

 Usage

+Shuriken functioned as supplementary weapons to the sword or to other weapons in a samurai's arsenal, although they often had an important tactical effect in battle.

+Effective areas

 Shuriken targets were primarily the more exposed parts of the body: the eyes, face, hands, or feet.

 Shuriken, despite low mass, were capable of dealing lethal blows at short ranges.
 In some cases, shuriken were capable of partially disemboweling targets.

-Shuriken, especially hira-shuriken, were also used in novel ways—they could be embedded in the ground, injuring those who stepped on them (similar to a caltrop), wrapped in a fuse to be lit and thrown to cause fire, or wrapped in a cloth soaked in poison and lit to cover an area with a cloud of poisonous smoke.
+Shuriken, especially hira-shuriken, were also used in novel ways—they could be embedded in the ground, injuring those who stepped on them (similar to a caltrop), wrapped in a fuse to be ignited and thrown to cause fire, or wrapped in a cloth soaked in poison and lit to cover an area with a cloud of poisonous smoke.

 They could also be used as a handheld weapon in close combat.

 There are reports of shuriken being coated with poison, intended either as a throwing weapon or to be left in a conspicuous place for a victim to pick up.

-Other reports indicate that shuriken may have been buried in dirt or animal feces and allowed to harbor the bacterium Clostridium tetani—if the point penetrated a victim deeply enough, the bacteria transferred into the wound could cause a then-incurable tetanus infection.
+Other reports indicate that shuriken may have been buried in dirt or animal feces and allowed to harbor the bacterium Clostridium tetani - if the point penetrated a victim deeply enough, the bacteria transferred into the wound could cause a then-incurable tetanus infection.

-Shuriken are simple weapons, but their historical value has increased.
-Unlike the katana and other bladed weapons, antique shuriken are not often well preserved, largely due to their expendable nature.
+Shurikenjutsu

+The art of wielding the shuriken is known as shurikenjutsu and was taught as a minor part of the martial-arts curriculum of many famous schools, such as Yagyū Shinkage-ryū, Tenshin Shōden Katori Shintō-ryū, Ittō-ryū, Kukishin-ryū, and Togakure-ryū.

 Legality

-Modern commercially available Shuriken, which are sold in Europe and North America, are often made of stainless steel.
-However, in many countries and jurisdictions, they are illegal to possess or carry, such as Belgium, the Netherlands, Canada, Germany, and the United Kingdom (manufacture, sale, distribution and import).
-In the United States, they are prohibited in some states such as California, Indiana, and New York.
-In some cases they may be allowed but are still subject to specific local legislation.
+Modern commercially available shuriken, which are sold in Europe and North America, are often made of stainless steel.

+However, in many countries and jurisdictions, they are illegal to possess or carry, such as in Belgium, the Netherlands, Canada, Germany, and the United Kingdom (manufacture, sale, distribution and import).

+In the United States, they are prohibited in some states, such as California and New York.
+In some cases they may be allowed, but may still be subject to specific local legislation.
 Owners may be required to possess a certificate for possession.